-We located one new occurrence of Erythronium revolutum during the 2015 season (Table 5).
+We did not locate any new occurrences of Erythronium revolutum during the 2016 season.
 All known populations are in Douglas-fir-and-hardwood dominated habitats.
 The largest occurrences found to date on HRC property are in the Kneeland area, discovered in 2002.